640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

 Celiac disease is a disorder that damages your small intestine and keeps it from absorbing the nutrients in food.
-Your immune system's reaction to gluten — a protein found in wheat, barley, and rye — causes the damage to your intestinal tract.
+The damage to your intestinal tract is caused by your immune system's reaction to gluten.
+Gluten is a protein found in wheat, barley, and rye.

-When you have celiac disease, gluten causes your immune system to damage or destroy villi, the tiny, fingerlike tubules that line your small intestine.
+When you have celiac disease, gluten causes your immune system to damage or destroy villi.
+These are the tiny, fingerlike tubules that line your small intestine.
 The villi’s job is to get food nutrients to the blood through the walls of your small intestine.
-If villi are destroyed, you may become malnourished, no matter how much you eat, because you aren’t able to absorb nutrients.
+If villi are destroyed, you may become malnourished, no matter how much you eat.
+This is because you aren’t able to absorb nutrients.
 Complications of the disorder include anemia, seizures, joint pain, thinning bones, and cancer.

 A gluten-free diet is the only treatment if you’ve been diagnosed with celiac disease.
 You’ll have to avoid gluten for the rest of your life.
 Even the slightest amount will trigger an immune system reaction that can damage your small intestine.
 Eating a gluten-free diet requires a new approach to food.
 A gluten-free diet generally means not eating most grains, pasta, cereals, and processed foods, because they usually contain wheat, rye, and barley.
 You’ll need to become an expert at reading ingredient lists on packages and choose foods that don’t contain gluten.
 You can still eat a well-balanced diet with many different foods, including meat, fish, rice, fruits, and vegetables, along with prepared foods that are marked gluten-free.

 Gluten-free bread, pasta, and other products have long been available at organic food stores and other specialty food shops.
-Today, you can find gluten-free products in just about every grocery store, and gluten-free dishes are on menus at all kinds of restaurants.
+Today, you can find gluten-free products in just about every grocery store.
+Gluten-free dishes are on menus at all kinds of restaurants.